Google Registry Privacy Policy

 Information security

-- We review our information collection, storage, and processing practices, including physical security measures, to prevent unauthorized access to our systems
+We regularly review our information collection, storage, and processing practices, including physical security measures, to prevent unauthorized access to our systems

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.